General Information

 Excused absences are absences due to:

-• Absences related to deployment activities of a parent/caregiver or legal guardian who is an active duty member consistent with RCW 705.010;
+- Absences related to deployment activities of a parent/guardian/caretaker or legal guardian who is an active duty member consistent with RCW 705.010;

-• An approved activity that is consistent with district policy and is mutually agreed upon by the principal (or designee) and a parent, caregiver, guardian, or emancipated youth; and
+- An approved activity that is consistent with district policy and is mutually agreed upon by the principal (or designee) and a parent/guardian/caretaker, or emancipated youth.

 A school principal or designee has the authority to determine if any absence meets the above criteria for an excused absence.
 The principal or designee may only grant permission for a student’s absence providing such absence does not adversely affect the student’s educational process.